JacThomp/gaz/README.md

 # Green Aluminum Zebrule (because names are hard)
 Open Source golang log streaming

+Super alpha v0.0.0

-you make a zebrule, then feed it aluminum becase you are cruel.
+you make a zebrule, then feed it aluminum, becase you are cruel.

 Supports: AWS firehose,